 Students are encouraged to make an appointment with the Campus Director or Director of Financial Aid and Student Services prior to initiating any request for temporary or permanent leave.
 However, students may withdraw from PIA at any time.
-Students wishing to withdraw from a program are required to visit the Campus Director's office to complete the necessary forms.
+Students wishing to withdraw from a program are further encouraged to visit the Student Records Office to complete the necessary forms.